tomaszzarzeczny/Investor/README.md

    - *Productivity Growth*: Cryptocurrencies are not directly tied to productivity growth but may be influenced by technological advancements and adoption rates.
    - *Debt Levels*: High levels of debt and economic uncertainty can drive interest in cryptocurrencies as decentralized assets not tied to traditional financial systems.
    - *Global Trade State*: Global trade conditions may indirectly impact cryptocurrency markets through changes in investor sentiment and risk appetite.
+   - *Unemployment*: Cryptocurrencies may attract interest during times of economic uncertainty, but their performance is not directly tied to unemployment levels.
    - *Monetary Policy*: Cryptocurrencies are often seen as inflation hedges or alternatives to traditional fiat currencies, so accommodative monetary policy that leads to concerns about currency devaluation can increase demand for cryptocurrencies.

-In summary, investing in different asset classes is influenced by a combination of factors including the economic cycle, productivity growth, debt levels, global trade dynamics, and monetary policy.
+In summary, investing in different asset classes is influenced by a combination of factors including the economic cycle, productivity growth, debt levels, global trade dynamics, unemployment, and monetary policy.
 Each asset class responds differently to these drivers, and investors often adjust their portfolios based on their risk tolerance, investment goals, and expectations for future market conditions.